A First Time Buyer's guide to Mortgages

 How much you can borrow

 • Credit Score: A good credit score may allow you to borrow more, sometimes at better interest rates.
+You can check your credit score for free through Experian.

 • Deposit Size: The size of your deposit affects how much you can borrow.
 You generally need at least a 5-10% deposit to get a mortgage.
 A deposit of over 10% means a lower Loan to Value (LTV) ratio, which gets you better interest rates.